heggy231/wdi-capstone-project-4-zom/stepBystep.md

 - how to comment out things in Jinja
 {# #} // as if you are commenting python and inserting python variable inside of Jinja

+Thanks:
+- Amberly for showing me ChartJS css code
+- Siri for working on documentation
+- Alom for help with css styling
+- Instructional team for login time